stratapp-ai/stratapp-ai.github.io/_blog/management-consulting-in-2021.md

 * change management and communications
 * training planning and delivery

 Configuring and programming the CRM has become a commodity service that you can offshore, or price compete onshore, providing you manage the concept designs, validation and functional specs on behalf of the client.
-You can help clients avoid paying overpriced onshore implementation costs for this work, on implementations that end up failing.
+You can help clients avoid paying overpriced onshore implementation costs for this work.

 You can join the dots on where to take this opportunity.